ChristianSilvermoon/Modularized-Shell-Runtime-Config/README.md

 From there the script will automatically source executable files ending in `.bashrc` that it finds in: `~/.bashrc.d/`

+**NOTE:** The ZSH version of MSRC is *not as well maintained* and may be missing features or functionality.
+This project was orignally created with BASH in mind.

 ## Changing Your Config Directory
 This used to be based on the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) in earlier versions of this project, however, that was dropped in favor of using `~/.bashrc.d` and so on for simplicity and not interfering with XDG Variable usage.